 "Nice, Mister Vash!"
 Millie called out.
 "Now say, fuzzy pickles!"
 Behind her, Meryl sighed and slowly shook her head.

 This was his life.
-Not a perfect one, but the best one he had known so far, after the decades of blood and suffering he'd been forced to endure.
-He had taken up his old role as a perpetual drifter, sans the torture that Knives had always been happy to dole out; and all the while he allowed Millie and Meryl, his only real form of companionship, to tag along.
-He never entirely lost his awareness of the void that had been left in him when Wolfwood died, but drinking – which he mostly did with the girls after one of these escapades – helped take the edge off of the pain.
-On other nights the pain arrived in its most raw manifestation, and he would curl up on his cot or by his campfire (wherever he was sleeping at the time) and cry for Nicholas D. Wolfwood.
+Not a perfect one, but the best one he had known so far, after the untold decades of blood and suffering and loss.
+He had taken up his old role as a perpetual drifter, sans the torture that Knives had only been too happy to dole out; and all the while he allowed Millie and Meryl, his only real companions and the best friends he had ever known, to tag along.
+He never entirely lost his awareness of the void that had been left in him when Wolfwood died, but drinking – which he mostly did with the girls after one of these escapades – helped take the edge off the pain.
+On other nights pain did come, as raw and biting as it was inescapable, and he would curl up on his cot or by his campfire (wherever he was sleeping at the time) and cry for Nicholas D. Wolfwood.

 If someone had asked him if he was truly happy, he would not have been able to answer honestly.
 But for the most part, life wasn't... unpleasant.